Aminsn/Liquefaction-Paper/README.md

 # Liquefaction Paper

-This repo includes the following:
+This repo includes the followings:

 1 - A couple of recent papers on predicting liquefaction.